- the types of information we may collect;

-The Types of Information We May Collect
+The Types of Information We Collect

+“Personal information” is any information that can be used to identify you or that we can link to you as an individual.
 We collect your personal information when you provide it to us.
-“Personal information” is any information that can be used to identify you or that we can link to you as an individual.
-We may automatically collect certain information when you provide it to us.

-Information you provide to us
+Information you provide to us directly

-Information we may collect automatically through cookies and similar technologies
+Information we may collect indirectly

 Information we may collect from third party sources